 Of course, the news reports were about Northern Ireland.
 Somehow I was attracted to the underdog, and in my eyes Ireland was the underdog.
 I’ve always had a thing for underdogs; often they turn out to be fantastic beings or things, or even better… Winners of long and hard-fought battles.
 In my eyes Ireland was the winner and nothing could deter me from thinking that way.
-But I was too young to really understand what it was all about, and even now, after all my time living here, sometimes things still seem way more complicated than you they seem.at night, where people were killed in bomb attacks and house fires in the north, where people were executed for their religion, their beliefs.
-Of course, the news reports were about
+I was too young to really understand what it was all about, and even now, after all my time living here, Irish history is an immensely complex thing.

-Several years later, the Celtic Tiger offered me job opportunities and a way to make my dreams of living in Ireland come true.
-Sure, I already had been in Ireland at that stage and loved it even more, and I had an Irish boyfriend who added to the idea that things were starting to fall into place.
-Seven months later, my library position could not be renewed and my relationship had come to an end because of the distance between Ireland and Belgium, but that wouldn’t stop me.
-Boyfriend or no boyfriend, I was going to move to Ireland because it was my dream, and if I believed in anything, it was to make your dreams come true because life was too short to do anything else.
+The Celtic Tiger offered job opportunities and a way to make my dreams of living in Ireland come true.
+Sure, I already had been in Ireland at that stage, and loved it even more, so it added to the idea that things were starting to fall into place.
+When a few months later my library position could not be renewed, and my relationship had come to an end, I saw these as signs that it was time.
+THAT time has arrived.

 The day I moved to Ireland was on Halloween, and the fireworks, the happy people and the party atmosphere welcomed me with such open arms I still remember that day as if it was yesterday.

 “Why not?!” was my way of thinking!

 The music.
 The literature.
 Irish people.
 Rugby.
 Nature.
 Humour.
 Art.
 History… I felt connected to everything Irish in ways I hardly ever felt connected to my Belgian background, or the history, or the literature, or the music.
 Belgium as a country seemed too narrow-minded for me, too serious, too noisy, too dirty, too flat (The Netherlands and Belgium are called the Low Lands for a reason), too much of everything I didn’t want, or need.

 Of course, moving countries means that you miss out on family happenings, and I miss my family terribly, but they know I am in Ireland for a reason, and not just because of my love for everything Irish.
 They have visited me on numerous occasions and they always come back, always willing to see and do more.
-Thank god for the internet, Skype and all the other social network sites that keep us connected, otherwise my living abroad would be a totally different experience for all of us.
+Thank god for the internet, Skype and all the other social networks that keep us connected, otherwise my living abroad would be a totally different experience for all of us.

 I keep my mum’s words in my mind… Better to be happier in Ireland, than unhappy somewhere else.
 And I am happy here.
 I may have lost some of my abilities, but that does not make me completely disabled.
 I have lost some people whom I loved with all my heart, but they are with me, always.
 I have had to quit work, but I’ve regained some of the things I had lost by working too hard and living too little.
 I learned to love new things instead.